shauryanegi/predicting-credit-card-spend/README.md

  Data for the case are available in xlsx format.
  The data have been provided for 5000 customers.
  Detailed data dictionary has been provided for understanding the data in the data.
  Data is encoded in the numerical format to reduce the size of the data however some of the variables are categorical.
-You can find the details in the data dictionary
+You can find the details in the data dictionary.